alexsax/Locality-Prior/README.md

 `T-score: -6.49, P-value: 1.35e-10`

 ### ImageNet
-Below are some sample outputs an an analysis of the variances between the two networks.
+Below are some randomly sampled outputs (not cherry picked) and an analysis of the variances between the two networks.
 We find that both the input activations and output activations of the LP layer display significantly higher neuronal clustering compared to the control network.

 #### Locality inputs (FC5 outputs)
 <img width="456" alt="fc1_imagenet" src="https://user-images.githubusercontent.com/5157485/27014450-382ca9ca-4eae-11e7-9c0f-2fb9226adad7.png">